-A "Commission for Racial Equality" could then be formed to work towards elimination of racial discrimination; promote equality of opportunity and good relations between persons of different racial groups; and keep under review the workings of this Act.
+A "Commission for Racial Equality" could then be formed to work towards elimination of racial discrimination, promote equality of opportunity and good relations between persons of different racial groups; and keep under review the workings of this Act.

-The commission may also issue codes of practice containing such practical guidance for achieving the objectives of the Act, and it should also be vested with powers to conduct formal investigations and to serve notices to furnish information or documents in order to enforce the law.
+The commission may also issue codes of practice containing such practical guidance for achieving the objectives of the Act, and it should also be vested with powers to conduct formal investigations and to serve notices to furnish information or documents in order to enforce the law

-The effectiveness of such a race relations legislation will ultimately depend on the commission's enforcement "in the public interest" and how far it is prepared to redress any injury to victims of discrimination and racism.
+The effectiveness of such a race relations legison will ultimately depend on the commission's orcement "in the public interest" and how far it repared to redress any injury to victims of disnination and racism

-In addition to the law, the other policies and attitudes of the central and local authorities would also be of critical importance.
+In addition to the law, the other policies and tudes of the central and local authorities would be of critical importance.

-Enforcement will further depend on the kind of resources at the disposal of such a commission.

-While such a race relations law may not strike at the roots of racial polarisation, at least it should ensure that the limits of the implementation of government policies are scrupulously delineated, and just as importantly, the Malaysian public is not treated to racist and communalist garbage, which should be spurned with all the contempt it deserves.
+Enforcement will further depend on the kind esources at the disposal of such a commission.
+While such a race relations law may not strike he roots of racial polarisation, at least it should re that the limits of the implementation of rnment policies are scrupulously delineated, just as importantly, the Malaysian public is treated to racist and communalist garbage, h should be spurned with all the contempt it rves